junchenfeng/thesis/README.md

-# thesis
-code, documentation and the paper
+# Essays on Data Driven Pedagogical Research

+Junchen Feng's Doctorate thesis for University of Chicago.

+Written with the help of bookdown.